coltisor/chatgpt_own_data/README.md

 OPENAI_API_KEY = "your API key"
 ```

-For this project, I used my own LinkedIn profile's as the source data, see `data/linkedin.txt` file.
+For this project, I used a fake LinkedIn profile as the source data, see `data/linkedin.txt` file.

 You can replace it with any data you wish by adding you own text files to the `/data` folder.